COVID-19 Lockdowns Impact on Ozone Pollution

 June 18, 2020

-NEWARK, DE - David Stevenson, Director of the Center for Energy & Environmental Policy at the Caesar Rodney Institute, has released a study “COVID-19 Lockdowns Impact on Ozone Pollution.”
+NEWARK, DE - David Stevenson, Director of the Center for Energy & Environmental Policy at the Caesar Rodney Institute, has released a study revealing how much ozone is manmade and how much is just nature.

 An initial look at air quality data during the COVID-19 lockdown is a strong indicator manmade air pollution fell by about half in the Philadelphia area in the last third of March while ozone only fell 2.5%.